======================================================================

 Sega's Master System.

-The Nintendo president, Hiroshi Yamauchi, called for a simple, cheap
+Nintendo president Hiroshi Yamauchi called for a simple, cheap console

-console that could run arcade games on cartridges.
-The Famicom was
+that could run arcade games on cartridges.
+The Famicom was designed by

-designed by Masayuki Uemura, with its controller design reused from
+Masayuki Uemura, with its controller design reused from Nintendo's

-Nintendo's portable Game & Watch hardware.
-The western model was
+portable Game & Watch hardware.
+The western NES model was designed

-redesigned by Lance Barr and Don James to resemble a video cassette
+by Lance Barr and Don James to resemble a video cassette recorder.
+To

-gun for shooting games, and R.O.B, a toy robot.
+as the Zapper, a light gun for shooting games, and R.O.B., a toy

 The NES is regarded as one of the most influential gaming consoles.
 It